Ōhura

 Ōhura is a small town in the west of the North Island of New Zealand.
 It is located to the west of Taumarunui in the area known as the King Country, in inland Manawatū-Whanganui.
 It lies on the banks of the Mangaroa Stream, a tributary of the Ōhura River which is a tributary of the Whanganui River.

 Background

 The New Zealand Ministry for Culture and Heritage gives a translation of "place which is uncovered" for Ōhura.
 In July 2020, the name of the locality was officially gazetted as Ōhura by the New Zealand Geographic Board.

 Ōhura was the centre for coal mining in the region, operating through to circa 1965, where previously the mines, railway network and farming had been major parts of the local industry.

 Ōhura Memorial Hall opened in 1956.

-A proud piece of the town is the Ohura Museum which provides a repository for much of the history of Ōhura and the surrounding area.
+The Ohura Museum provides a repository for much of the history of Ōhura and the surrounding area.

 Te Rukirangi Marae and Papakainga meeting house is located in Ōhura.
 It is the tribal meeting ground of the Ngāti Maniapoto hapū of Te Rukirangi.